 Despite the challenges, communities stayed home hoping to overcome the difficult time and established their own plan of reopening and going back to school once things got better.
 Most of the survey responses mentioned that community meetings would be scheduled before reopening schools; however, it was also made clear that there is a need for classroom cleaning and provision of face masks and other hygiene equipment for students.

 Teachers surveyed were very excited to get back to classes and do their job.
 60% of teachers reported that during the school closure, they worked very hard on lesson planning and reviewed contents of lessons, including checking and making teaching materials (e.g., posters, diagrams, etc).
-One teacher said, ”we are already planning to prepare lessons, make teaching materials and clean the school by using alcohol.”
-Besides readiness in order to get back to teaching, 67% of teachers said they needed more teaching materials in order to teach effectively and efficiently in classes.
+One teacher said,

 All schools in Laos are now open and operational